NPRA/image-anonymisation/docs/wiki/WikiDocs.md

 The `SaveWorker` is responsible to save the anonymised image and the potential preview image.
 Additionally it will draw on the masks after the definitions in the configuration-file.

+##### TreeWalker
+The `TreeWalker` is a helper-class that finds all the relevant files.
+The `walk()`-function will traverse the file tree and generate instances of `Path`-objects for each relevant file it finds.

+#### Path
+The `Path` is a class that contain all the path information relevant for a specified image.
+It contains the filename, output file paths, archive file paths, input file paths and preview paths.

 ## Scripts

+#### Helper Scripts
+* `email_sender.py`
+* I/O
+    * `exif_util.py`
+    * `file_access_guard.py`
+    * `file_checker.py`
+    * `save.py`
+    * `tf_dataset.py`
+* Database
+    * `formatters.py`
+    * `geometry.py`
+##### email_sender.py
+The `email_sender.py` is a helper script to send emails.
+The sending of email is configured in the accompanying `config`-file when running.
+It supports three different types of email messages:
+1. `critical` for critical errors which cause the program to exit abnormally
+2. `error` for processing errors which do not cause the program to exit.
+3. `finished` for when the program exists normally.

+##### exif_util.py
+The `exif_util.py` is a helper script to parse the exif-data of an image and create metadata for the output `.json`-file.
+It will create a `dict` from a template and parse the exif data to fill the `dict` with values.

+First it will try to get data from the `ImageProperties`-tag.
+The `ImageProperties` is an `XML` that contains road information such as Road name and number, Lane name and number, etc.
+It also contain important GPS-information of where the image was taken.

+If the `ImageProperties`-tag does not exist in the image's exif, it will try to get data from the `ReflinkInfo`-tag.
+The `ReflinkInfoTag` is an `XML` that contains much the same road information as in the `ImageProperties`-tag, but in a different format, thus, these tags need to be handled differently.

+If the image exif data does not contain any of these aforementioned tags, as much data as possible needs to be extracted from the `GPSInfo`-tag and the file path.
+The filename of the road images are standardized on a specific format, making the information extraction somewhat predictable.

+The script also contains functionality for writing a `.json`-file with the filled in `dict`.

+##### file_access_guard.py
+The `file_access_guard.py` is a script to help determine the existence and access of a path.
+It traverses a `Path`-object.

+##### file_checker.py
+The `file_checker.py` is a helper script that handles all the logic regarding what files to expect as outputs.
+It reports what files are expected as outputs, what files are missing compared to the expected files and clearing cached files.

+##### save.py
+The `save.py` is a helper script that handles the writing of the output anonymised image and the preview image.
+It will draw the masks defined from the mask-prediction according to the settings in the `config`-file.
+Also handles the cropping of the preview image according to the specifications in the `config`-file.
+##### save.py
+##### tf_dataset.py
+#### Extra Scripts
+There are several extra scripts that serve their own functionalities when invoked.

+* `check_folders.py`
+* `create_json.py`
+* `create_preview.py`
+* `evaluate.py`
+* Database
+    * `create_db_config.py`
+    * `create_table.py`
+    * `execute_sql.py`
+    * `insert_geom_metadata.py`
+    * `json_to_db.py`
 ## Configuration

 # The Next Steps